Book a demo Book a demo

 NHS England projects a 127,000-person gap between clinical staffing needs and available workforce by end of 2026.
 US physician shortage is expected to reach 86,000 by the same timeline according to Association of American Medical Colleges projections.
 These shortages force practices to redesign workflows around automation rather than simply hiring more staff.

 Automated workflow software handles appointment confirmations, payment collection, post-visit surveys, and recall campaigns without human intervention.
-A five-location aesthetic clinic eliminated two front-desk positions by implementing automated check-in kiosks and online booking with instant confirmation.
-Their staff redeployed to clinical support roles, increasing treatment room utilization by 22%.
+Multi-location aesthetic clinics that implement automated check-in kiosks alongside online booking with instant confirmation typically redeploy 1-2 front-desk roles into clinical support, with treatment room utilization rising by 15-25% as a result.

 Inventory management automation prevents stockouts and reduces waste.
-Practices using automated reordering systems based on usage patterns report 34% less inventory sitting unused.
-A medical spa spending £18,000 monthly on injectables reduced waste from expired product by £2,100 per month through predictive ordering algorithms that account for appointment volume, seasonal trends, and product expiration dates.
+Practices using automated reordering systems based on usage patterns report roughly 34% less inventory sitting unused.
+Medical spas with high injectable spend often cut expired-product waste by 10-15% of their monthly injectable budget once predictive ordering algorithms account for appointment volume, seasonal trends, and product expiration dates.

 Credentialing and compliance tracking became automated necessities.
 Practices must verify provider licenses, malpractice insurance, controlled substance registrations, and specialty certifications across multiple state boards and payers.
 Manual tracking fails when a license expires unnoticed.
-Automated systems query state databases monthly, flagging credentials requiring renewal 90 days in advance.
-A multi-practitioner clinic avoided a £34,000 penalty when their system caught an expired DEA registration before an inspection.
+Automated systems query state databases monthly, flagging credentials requiring renewal 90 days in advance, which routinely catches issues such as a lapsed DEA registration before they trigger an inspection finding or payer audit.

 Patient communication automation reduces administrative burden.
-Practices send an average of 11 communications per patient per year-appointment confirmations, pre-visit instructions, post-visit care, billing statements, recall reminders.
-Automating these workflows through email and SMS campaigns saves 6-8 hours weekly per provider.
-A physical therapy clinic calculated that automation freed 312 hours annually, equivalent to 0.15 FTE.
+Practices send an average of 11 communications per patient per year (appointment confirmations, pre-visit instructions, post-visit care, billing statements, recall reminders).
+Automating these workflows through email and SMS campaigns saves 6-8 hours weekly per provider, which for a single-clinician practice works out to roughly 300+ hours annually (about 0.15 FTE).

 See How Leading Practices Prepare for 2026